mainframegremlin/nbde-tang-clevis/docs/bastion.md

 ## Unlocking Manually via Dropbear

-After a reboot where citadel is unreachable, bastion waits at the initramfs LUKS prompt.
+After a reboot where Citadel is unreachable, Bastion waits at the initramfs LUKS prompt.
 SSH in from another machine:

 ```bash